 Through an Augmented Reality app, client presentations can be more engaging and interactive.
 Sales team don’t have to project PPTs on the giant screens.
 They can use an iPad AR app to give the audience a more tactile experience.
 Clients can get a 3D look at the product and can see the actual dimensions.
 A three-dimensional interactive product experience is going to part of the presentations along with the PDFs, photos, and videos.

-Situation 3: In an Event
+Situation 3: At an Event

 Carrying all products to an event is not possible.
 An automobile spare parts company cannot display all the products because of complexity in sizes and a broad range.
 Having an AR app can help demonstrate the actual features of the products and also gives the ability to scan through many products.